hreynier/wikipe/README.md

     </p>
 </div>

-`centipede` is a tool to search Wikipedia from the command-line.
+`wikipe` is a tool to search Wikipedia from the command-line.
 Given a search query, it returns a list of matching Wikipedia articles, which can be opened to display their contents or directly opened in a browser from the terminal.
-Articles can be navigated through the terminal. `centipede` supports sequential searches within a single instance.
+Articles can be navigated through the terminal. `wikipe` supports sequential searches within a single instance.

 Written in Rust, *blazingly fast* 🔥.